Elizabeth Báthory: Arrest

 On 13 December 1610, Nikola VI Zrinski confirmed the agreement with Thurzó about the imprisonment of Báthory and distribution of the estate.
-On New Year's Eve 1610, Thurzó went to Csejte Castle and arrested Báthory along with four of her servants, who were accused of being her accomplices: Dorottya Szentés, Ilona Jó, Katarína Benická and János Újváry ("Ibis" or Ficzkó).
+On New Year's Eve 1610, Thurzó went to Csejte Castle and arrested Báthory along with four of her servants, who were accused of being her accomplices: Dorottya Szentes, Ilona Jó, Katarína Benická and János Újváry ("Ibis" or Ficzkó).
 According to Thurzó's letter to his wife, his unannounced visit found one dead girl and another living "prey" girl in the castle, but there is no evidence that they asked her what had happened to her.
 She recovered but did not testify in the trials.
 Although it is commonly believed that Báthory was caught in the act of torture, she was having dinner.
 Initially, Thurzó made the declaration to Báthory's guests and villagers that he had caught her red-handed.
 However, she was arrested and detained prior to the discovery or presentation of the victims.
 It seems most likely that the claim of Thurzó's discovering Báthory covered in blood has been the embellishment of fictionalised accounts.

+On the night of the raid, Elizabeth Báthory was taken into custody along with her four accomplices.
+Elizabeth had accused two reverends and one pastor of the reason for her arrest, after a long conversation where Báthory attempted to blame her accomplices for the dead bodies being found.
+She added this statement after Pastor Barosius had asked her why she did not stop her accomplices from committing the tortures and murders.
+She said, "I did it ...
+Because even I myself was afraid of them".
+This statement was confessed by Báthory herself and was not extracted under torture.

 Thurzó debated further proceedings with Báthory's son Paul and two of her sons-in-law, Nikola VI Zrinski and György Drugeth.
-Her family, which ruled Transylvania, sought to avoid the loss of Báthory's property which was at risk of being seized by the crown following a public scandal.
+Her family, which ruled Transylvania, sought to avoid the loss of Báthory's property, which was at risk of being seized by the crown following a public scandal.
 Thurzó, along with Paul and her two sons-in-law, originally planned for Báthory to be sent to a nunnery, but as accounts of her actions spread, they decided to keep her under strict house arrest.

-Two trials were held in the wake of Báthory's arrest: The first was held on 2 January 1611, and the second on 7 January 1611.
+Two trials followed Báthory's arrest: the first on 2 January 1611 and the second on 7 January 1611.